PatrickStar: Parallel Training of Pre-trained Models via Chunk-based Memory Management: Introduction

 \section{Introduction}

-The pre-trained models (PTMs) such as BERT~\cite{devlin2018bert}, GPT2~\cite{radford2019language}, and GPT3~\cite{brown2020language} have become a milestone in the field of Natural Language Processing (NLP).
-PTMs use a deep neural network that stacks a number of transformer structures~\cite{vaswani2017attention} to pre-train a general language feature representation on a large amount of text and then transfers the learned knowledge to different downstream tasks after fine-tuning.
-Due to potentially unlimited amounts of text from the Internet, PTMs can capture many facets of language features and achieve state-of-the-art results on downstream tasks.
-It is now the consensus of the AI community to adopt PTMs as the backbone for specific NLP tasks rather than learning models from scratch on a task-related dataset.

-The unprecedented performance of PTMs comes with numerous parameters, which put huge demands on computing and memory resources.
-As model data can no longer be accommodated in the memory of a single GPU, the most commonly used data parallelism techniques are not applicable for PTMs.
-Latest advances make growth in PTM model size possible by utilizing parallel training to distribute model data among multiple GPU memory, such as ZeRO~\cite{rajbhandari2020zero,rajbhandari2021zero}, model parallelism~\cite{shazeer2018mesh,shoeybi2019megatron} and pipeline parallelism~\cite{narayanan2019pipedream,huang2019gpipe}.
-The state-of-the-art (STOA) solution is to combine them together as 3D parallelism~\cite{deepspeedblog}, which is able to scale PTM to trillions of parameters on thousands of GPUs.

-Although successful pre-training efforts exist on models of trillions of parameters, it still has a long way to enable PTM accessible to everyone.
-The application of PTM has two phases, the pre-training phase, and the fine-tuning phase.
-Although the computation operations are the same, there is a huge gap in the accessible hardware quality of the two stages.
-The pre-training phase is trained from scratch on a super large-scale dataset with countless iterations.
-It is both time-consuming and costly and usually conducted on supercomputers using hundreds of GPU nodes connected with high-speed network fabric.
+The pre-trained models (PTMs) such as BERT~\cite{devlin2018bert}, GPT~\cite{radford2019language, brown2020language}, and ViT~\cite{dosovitskiy2020image} have become a milestone in the field of Artificial Intelligence (AI).
+Although successful pre-training efforts exist on models of trillions of parameters~\cite{shoeybi2019megatron, rajbhandari2020zero, rajbhandari2021zero}, it still has a long way to go before making PTM accessible to everyone.
+The application of PTM has two phases, the pre-training phase and the fine-tuning phase.
+Although the computation operations are the same, there is a huge gap in the accessible hardware quality between the two stages.
+The pre-training phase is trained from scratch on a super large-scale dataset with countless iterations and is extremely time-consuming.
+Therefore, it is usually conducted on supercomputers using hundreds of GPU nodes connected with high-speed network fabric.
 Such high-quality hardware is only affordable for a small proportion of people in the AI community.
-In the fine-tuning phase, the pre-trained models are fine-tuned on downstream application-specific datasets.
-The hardware quality that most people can access in this phase is highly mediocre, usually a single node equipped with multiple GPU cards.
+In the fine-tuning phase, the pre-trained models are often fine-tuned on much smaller downstream application-specific datasets.
+The hardware quality that most people can access in this phase is much lower than the pre-training phase, usually a single node equipped with multiple GPU cards.
 Therefore, making the model size on accessible hardware as large as possible is the critical path to the democratization of PTM.
-Unfortunately, the work mentioned above pays little attention to bridge the hardware requirement gap between these two stages.
+Unfortunately, the existing work pay little attention to bridging the hardware requirement gap between these two stages.